 I’d like to point out that David Kirk West, with his own impossible standard of judgment, accused RC of lying without the charitably that he required of RC toward Jean.

 These men are women.
 They are effeminate daisies who would have thrown their doilies on the field as the Reformers spoke candidly about Rome for breaching some sense of naivety disguised as politeness.
 I’ve no use for these men, and Christianity would neither be better nor worse off without them.

 Men like Kirk, Sowders, ‘Posthuma,’ and McGowan all act as though the Reformation Doctrines are Sola Tribuo (politeness), Sola Simplicitas (naivety) and Sola Virtus Signalling (that one is self-explanatory), as they treat Sola Fide like some kind of secondary or tertiary doctrine.

-I had an admin respond to this dainty debutant dogpile on my friend, Jeff Maples, from my public figure page (I’m currently FB banned) for JD Hall this way…
+I had an admin respond to this dainty debutant dogpile on my friend, RC, from my public figure page (I’m currently FB banned) for JD Hall this way…

 The soy-boy dandies at the Reformed Family group instantly flagged my comment for “harassment and bullying.”